vasemkin/zk-template/README.md

 ## Usage

+- Write your circuits in `circuits/` folder
+- Modify the build script `shell/prepare.sh`
-Write your circuits in `circuits/` folder and modify the `src/zk.ts` utilties according to your public signals.
+- Modify the `src/zk.ts` utilties according to your public signals

 ## Acknowledgements